-A customer appreciation strategy is defined as a marketing strategy adopted by companies to reward its loyal customers.
+A customer appreciation strategy is defined as a marketing strategy adopted by companies to reward their loyal customers.
 These rewards are mostly aimed at existing customers.

 A study by Andy Fred Wali and Bright C Opara found that a customer appreciation strategy influences customer loyalty and advocacy, which in turn led to increased business growth.

 How people feel about you and their willingness to do business with you are closely related.
 In the eyes of your customers, it’s all about them.
 If they feel valuable to you and are treated with care and attention, they are more likely to become loyal.